Pete Overfield: Football player

 In 1903, Overfield played in a Thanksgiving Day game in Denver on a team composed of old stars of the Sigma Chi fraternity.
 The 1903 Sigma Chi All-Star team was made up of former All-Americans, including Overfield, Thorpe, Hernstein, Stahl, Starbuck, Van Valken, and Van Hoevenberg.

 In 1923, Princeton head coach William Roper named Overfield as the center on his All-Time All-Eastern football team.
 Roper wrote, "Pete Overfield would be ideally equipped to act as pivot on any team today just as he was when he played for Pennsylvania twenty-odd years ago.
 If my recollection is correct Overfield was down the field on kicks with the ends.
 He was a sure passer and a wonderful defensive man.
-He played in a day of a tight line, with the center on the line of scrimmage on every play, but his physique, speed and ability would make him readily adaptable to the present day game ..."
+He played in a day of a tight line, with the center on the line of scrimmage on every play, but his physique, speed and ability would make him readily adaptable to the present day game..."

 Lawyer and judge in Alaska

-In 1906, Overfield moved to Nome, Alaska where he practiced law from 1906-1909.
+In 1906, Overfield moved to Nome, Alaska, where he practiced law from 1906 to 1909.
 In 1909, Overfield was appointed by President William Howard Taft as a federal district judge serving in the third judicial district of Alaska.
 Overfield later went into the mining business in Alaska and served as a director of Oatman Revenue Mines Co.